Saffron Walden

 Saffron Walden is a market town and civil parish in the Uttlesford district of Essex, England, 12 mi north of Bishop's Stortford, 15 mi south of Cambridge and 43 mi north of London.
 It retains a rural appearance and some buildings of the medieval period.
 As well as the town itself, the parish also includes Little Walden and Audley End.
 At the 2021 census, the built up area had a population of 16,610, and the parish had a population of 17,022.

 History

 Archaeological evidence suggests continuous settlement on or near the site of Saffron Walden from at least the Neolithic period.
-It is believed that a small Romano-British settlement and fort – possibly in the area round Abbey Lane – existed as an outpost of the much larger settlement of Cestreforda to the north.
+It is believed that a small Romano-British settlement and fort – possibly in the area around Abbey Lane – existed as an outpost of the much larger settlement of Cestreforda to the north.